 - Differentiate between grievance and conflict.

 - Explain/Discuss the correct procedures to deal with grievances in the workplace.

 - Identify/Name the following difficult people/ personalities from given scenarios/statements:

 - Complainer

 - Indecisive

 - o Over-agree

 - Negativity

 - Expert

 - o Quiet

+- Aggressive

-- Suggest/Recommend ways in which businesses can deal with the above mentioned difficult people/personalities in the workplace.
+- Suggest/Recommend different ways in which businesses can deal with the above-mentioned difficult people/personalities in the workplace.

-- Explain/Suggest ways in which businesses can deal with difficult employees in the workplace.
+- Explain/Suggest different ways in which businesses can deal with difficult employees in the workplace.

-TERMS DEFINITION Team Group of people who work together to achieve a common goal.
+TERMS AND D TER MS DEFINITION Team Group of people who work together to achieve a common goal.
 Conflict A disagreement/a clash of opinions in the workplace.
 Task/Work Activity/function performed by an individual or team members.
 Teamwork Interactions with team members to achieve a common goal.
 Team dynamics A way in which team members work together in a group.
 Forming Team members get to know each other and accept their roles in the team.
 Storming Team members confront each other with their different ideas.
 Norming Team members accept each other and set common goals and values for the team.
 Performance An accomplished task measured against pre-set known standards.
 Adjourning Team members have to leave a team after completion of the tasks.
 Team dynamic theories Assist to allocate tasks according to the roles of individual members.
 Grievance A formal complaint laid by an employee when he/she feels that he/she has been ill-treated by the employer.
-Co-operation/ Collaboration Willingness to co-operate in the team to achieve objectives.
-Mutual Two people share the same feeling Commitment Keeping to a promise/arrangement/cause Accountability When someone is held responsible for his/her actions Interpersonal attitudes The personality that a person continuously develops Interpersonal behavior How two or more people interact with one another

-Shared values A group of people with the same set of standards and beliefs.
+Co- Willingness to co-operate in the team to achieve objectives. operation/ Collaborat ion Mutual Two people share the same feeling

+Commitm ent Keeping to a promise/arrangement/cause Accountab ility When someone is held responsible for his/her actions Interperso nal attitudes The personality that a person continuously develops Interperso nal behavior How two or more people interact with one another Shared values A group of people with the same set of standards and beliefs.
 Assess Check how well something has been done